-Then Gog suddenly returns from her night out with her lover.
+At that moment Gog and the Knifegrinder return home.
 Astonished, all three stare into the hole in the middle of what had been their living room.
 Knifegrinder offers to look under the floor to assess the damage, and he gingerly lets himself down into the hole.
 When he reappears he asks the two sisters to pass him various tools and items.
 Each time he disappears below the floor for a few seconds longer.
 Increasingly fascinated by the underfloor world, he asks for his bicycle to be passed down to him.
 Gog remonstrates – she is getting nervous, and worries for her friend, but the bicycle gets carefully passed into the underworld.
 Knifegrinder ties one end of Magog’s knitting wool to his handle-bars.
 He reassures the sisters that he will keep a connection to the room above.
 As he cycles off under the stage, we see the wool unwinding on its knitting needle, slowly at first but getting faster and faster – until it come to its end and flies off into the hole.
 The loose end promptly disappears below the floorboards, leaving Gog and Magog stranded and horrified at the turn of events.

 At this point in the story there’s a big change.
 The stage is invaded by a group of sweeping women – all with the same high head masks as Gog and Magog themselves.
-They step, then totally transform the stage into a cavernous underworld.
+They sweep the stage, then totally transform it into a cavernous underworld.
 The story then continues with Gog’s search for Knifegrinder in the Underworld.
 This, possibly the strangest of all Horse + Bamboo shows, was well received and toured for two years in the UK and the Netherlands.
 This was almost the last of our horse-drawn tours, although that honour really goes to ‘The Girl Who Cut Flowers’ which toured briefly in Ireland during 2000.

-BOB FRITH (wr/dir), LOZ KAYE (m), CHRIS DAVIES (m), JO KING, JONNY QUICK, RUTH ?, VICTORIA LEE, SUE PALMER, LISA HARRISON, CAROLINE THOMPSON, GRAHAM FELL, SUE DAY (h)
+BOB FRITH (wr/dir), LOZ KAYE (m), CHRIS DAVIES (m), JO KING, JONNY QUICK, RUTH ?, VICTORIA LEE, SUE PALMER, LISA HARRISON, CAROLINE THOMPSON, GRAHAM FELL (h), SUE DAY (h)